ghga-de/milestones-docs/33-green-wrasse/technical_specification.md

 The UI currently provides a button "Request access" that opens a form that allows sending a request to a DAC team.
 This form should be changed so that instead the request is stored in the backend database.
-The backend should then inform the data steward and the user via email that a new request is pending.
+The backend should then inform a data steward and the user via email that a new request is pending.

-The UI should provide data stewards with functionality to list all requests grouped by state (pending, denied, accepted) and modifying the state of the existing requests.
+The UI should provide data stewards with functionality to list all access requests grouped by their current state (pending, denied, accepted) and modifying that state.
-When access has been granted, it should be also possible to enter an expiration date.
-When the status of a request was changed, the backend should inform the user via email about the status change.
+When access has been granted, it should be also possible to enter start and expiration dates.
+When the status of a request was changed, the backend should again inform the data steward and the user via email about the status change.

-### Optional

-Optionally, the UI should also provide users with functionality to list their requests with current state.

 ### Not included

+Later, the UI could also provide users with functionality to list their requests with their current state and notify them after logging about status changes.

 Currently, the access management only covers download access.
-However, the same service could be later extended to cover upload access management as well.
+However, the same service could potentially be later extended to cover upload access management as well.

 This epic does not include functionality for managing access directly by the DAC (data access committee) or to support the decision making and communication between